Photoshop Halftone Dot Pattern tutorial

 Step 5: Reset your Foreground and Background colors

-The current Foreground and Background colors are shown in the thumbnails near the bottom of the toolbar.
+You can see your current Foreground and Background colors in the color swatches near the bottom of the toolbar.

 Right-clicking on the layer in the Layers panel.